queenslaynaila/Save-up-backend/README.md

   "total_target_amount": "60000"
 }
 ```

--If no sum is found it returns 0
+- If no sum is found it returns 0

 ```json
 {